handav/workshop/p5js/README.md

 python3 -m http.server
 ```

+An alternate option for both Python 2 and 3, which does automatic reloading when you make a change:

+First, type:

+`pip install livereload`

+then, to run the server:

+`livereload`

 Then, in the browser of your choice (we'll be using Chrome), navigate to http://localhost:8000/ in your url bar.